codeigniter4/CodeIgniter4/user_guide_src/source/installation/installing_manual.rst

 Cons
 ====

-You are responsible for merge conflicts when updating.
+You need to check for file changes in the **project space** (root, app, public, tests, writable) and merge them by yourself.

 Structure
 =========